Hacking the Fallout Terminal Minigame

 We will use this algorithm for each guess to choose the elimination maximizing choice out of the remaining eligible options.
 After each guess we will prune the search space and repeat until we guess correctly.

+This algorithm does not scale very well for large numbers of words.
+The runtime complexity is O(k*n!) where n is the number of words and k is the length of the words.
+The runtime grows at a factorial rate with the number of words because we have to compute the permutations of all the pairs of words.
 The reason we can get away with using this algorithm for Fallout terminals is because the numeber of words is fixed and limited.
 This means we can treat n as a constant, and our runtime becomes O(k), which is very manageable.
 The word lengths also max out at 15, so the algorithm is very fast for the use case of the Fallout terminal minigame.
 In the example above, the runtime was 53.4 µs.

 In games like Wordle, the pool of possible guesses is far larger at over 10,000 words, so this algorithm would become really slow.
 I ran a sample trial with 10,000 words, and the runtime was about 60 seconds.